scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    The dashed lines represent a separating margin between the two classes, the solid line represents the optimal separating hyper-plane. :label:`svc`

-In this section we discuss the classification algorithm used, and the application of the Python scikits-learn.
+In this section we discuss the classification algorith we develop using the Python scikit-learn library.
 Whilst our interest was classification of earthquakes, the algorithm is applicable for any classification problem defined on a sphere.

 Define the input space of the problem as the surface of the focal sphere, represented for example by the stereonet in Fig. :ref:`yarn`.
 The data is not linearly separable on this space.
 The strategy of the SVC is to project the problem into a higher dimensional feature space.
 And in this feature space, determine the best hyper-plane to separate the two classes of data by maximizing the width of the separating margin, subject to the constraint that the classes are either side of the separating margin, Fig. :ref:`svc` shows a schematic of the algorithm.
+An important feature of the SVC is that it is robust to misclassification close to the descision boundary.
+Physically these are curves where the amplitude of the radiation is becoming small and then changing sign.
+What we believe to be more important than the overall rate of misclassification of the algorithm, is the stability of the result given erroneous input data.

+|
+|
+|

 .. code-block:: python